 • watch out for wide angle lens distortion if you get too close: enlarged nose, bulging eyes, small forehead, receding chin

-• shoot liberally, but edit ruthlessly
+• shoot plenty, but edit ruthlessly

 • scrutinize what looks good and what doesn’t